 It is important to have proper drainage behind the wall in order to limit the pressure to the wall's design value.
 Drainage materials will reduce or eliminate the hydrostatic pressure and improve the stability of the material behind the wall.
 Drystone retaining walls are normally self-draining.

-1. Set a date for an INSPECTION with one of our SPECIALISTS.
-One of our QUALIFIED INSPECTORS will visit your property for a proper and detailed Foundation or Soft Story inspection.
-You can book online here or
+Set a date for an Inspection with one of our specialist.
+One of our qualified inspectors will visit your property for a proper and detailed inspection.

-2. We will send you our detailed PROPOSAL.
+We will send you our detailed proposal.
 You can review our proposal and of course we are open for any questions or concerns that you might have.
 We will be more than happy to answer all of your inquiries.

-4. We will get your property plans ready for you.
-We will also get the PERMITS and APPROVALS for your city*!!
-So, you can RELAX!! *LA County and surrounding areas.
+All your property plans while be prepared by our team.
+We will also get the PERMITS and APPROVALS for your city.
+LA County and surrounding areas.